 There was definitely a time where I wasn’t sure where home started and work ended.
 I would often work from my bed, in my pyjamas.
 I had my desk and laptop in the master bedroom.
 I would literally wake up to the sight of work.It was a constant reminder of all the projects I still needed to complete.
 It’s really hard to disconnect when you live like that.

 I have since set up a designated office space in another room of my house.
 I can close the door and be done for the day.
 I don’t have to look at my computer constantly.
-I can keep it neat and organized, so I can a streamlined workspace, free of distractions.
+I can keep it neat and organized, a streamlined workspace, free of distractions.

 Get Up, Get Dressed, Get Organized

 An important part of my day is getting dressed.

 I know, it seems like one of the biggest perks of working from home is being able to wear loungewear or pyjamas all day.

 I was guilty of this for months, but realized it really put a strain finding the line between work hours and home hours.
 When your work clothes are your sleep clothes, that can really affect your mindset.
 Taking the same time to get ready in the morning is key to preparing yourself for a productive work day.

 Another key to success is organization.
 Good organization can truly do wonders.